LukeSmithxyz/landchad/content/sshkeys.md

 ### **Warning:**

-If you are using Debian 12, it is possible that your ssh configuration will be overridden by the default configuration added when creating the VPS, which will leave you vulnerable to brute force attacks.
+It is possible that your ssh configuration will be overridden by the default configuration added when creating the VPS, which will leave you vulnerable to brute force attacks.
 To prevent this, remove the configuration file using the following